- Academic Policy and Procedures Manual

 What is Written Consent?

 UND shall obtain written consent from students before disclosing any personally identifiable information from their education records.
+Faxed requests are legal written release.
 The written consent must:

 - Specify the records to be released